 Prior to her election to the Assembly, Waldron served for 14 years on the Escondido City Council fighting for public safety, budget stability and neighborhood revitalization.
 Waldron served as Escondido’s Deputy Mayor, on the Board of Directors for the North County Transit District, the city’s representative to the League of California Cities, the Regional Solid Waste Association Board, and Escondido’s Investment subcommittee.
 Her commitment to her city was recognized by the Escondido Rotary Club when she was presented their Outstanding Community Service Award in 1990.

-Marie and her husband Steve have own and operate Waldron Enterprises, Top End Tees Screen-printing and Apparel in Escondido for over 25 years.
+Marie and her husband Steve own and operate Waldron Enterprises, Top End Tees Screen-printing and Apparel in Escondido for over 25 years.
 Waldron has also been a member of the Escondido Chamber of Commerce, the Downtown Business Association and many other groups.
 She served 4 years as Honorary Chairman of the California Business Advisory Council which advocated on behalf of California’s small businesses to Congress.